zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 > - ***Every*** champion, even A-J, still uses DDS files for their QWER+P icons (found under `champ.wad\assets\characters\champ\hud\icons2d`).
 > - ***Every*** champion uses TEX for their loadscreen found in the main folder and ingame profile pictures found in `champ.wad\assets\characters\champ\hud`, regardless of their name.

-Firstly, you need to add both `tex2dds` and `texconv` to your Windows path in order to use them from within any directory, otherwise, they will only be available while inside the folder they were installed to.
+First, you need to add both `tex2dds` and `texconv` to your Windows path in order to use them from within any directory, otherwise, they will only be available while inside the folder they were installed to.
 To do this, search `env var` from your Windows start menu and click `Edit the system environment variables` or follow this video guide since default windows search is garbage.

 ---